3dcitydb/3dcitydb-docs/source/impexp/export-preferences/tiling-options.rst

 .. note::
   You can always just provide a **single output file** on the *Export* tab even if tiling shall be used (:numref:`impexp_citygml_export_chapter`).
-  The *tiling options* then allow you to define unique a subdirectory and/or filename for each tile based on specified output file.
+  The *tiling options* then allow you to define a unique subdirectory and/or filename for each tile based on the specified output file.

 For example, assume a user has entered the following output file: